mauricioabreu/now-live/README.md

 I created this project to experiment some video tools.
 Could this be an open streaming platform in the future?
 Yes.

 Have you ever used live streaming tools like Youtube, Instagram and Facebook?
-There is a lot going on behing the scenes.
+There is a lot going on behing the scenes. *Now Live* assembles some of these tools together, creating a platform where people can stream their videos, packaging it for multiple devices using standard video formats.

-*Now Live* is a set of components built to work together.
-What are these components, why do they exist and how they work?
+## How to use?

+`make now-live` will build and run all the tools (packager, storage, frontend servers, etc).

+`make ingest` produce and ingest a sample video so the packager can produce HLS playlists.

+Now you can point your browser to http://localhost:8080/play and play the sample video.

 ### Components